-However, you can start with live online betting on Tour de France if you join the Betfair Exchange community.
-You can not only place win bets, you can also place lay bets to lose.
-So, if you think the race leader is going to blow up on the final climb, you can lay them to lose in-play on the Betfair Exchange.
-If you want to learn more about how the betting exchange works, check out our review of Betfair Australia.
+However, you can start with live online betting on Tour de France if you join Betfair.
+You can not only place win bets, but you can also place lay bets too, meaning you think a selection will lose.
+So, if you think the race leader is going to blow up on the final climb, you can lay them in-play on the Betfair Exchange.

 History and Records

-Only seven Australians have worn Yellow Jersey at any stage during the race and Cadel Evans remains the only Aussie to win the General Classification outright.
-The other Aussies that have led the Tour De France are Phil Anderson, Stuart O’Grady, Brad McGee, Robbie McEwen, Simon Gerrans and Rohan Dennis.
-Hopefully, it won’t be too long until we see an Aussie in the ‘Maillot Jaune’ again!
+Eight Australians have worn the Yellow Jersey at any stage during the race and Cadel Evans remains the only Aussie to win the General Classification outright.
+The other Aussies that have led the Tour de France are Phil Anderson, Stuart O’Grady, Brad McGee, Robbie McEwen, Simon Gerrans, Rohan Dennis and Jai Hindley.

 Which Aussie bookie has the best Tour De France odds?

 The Tour De France odds comparison table on this page shows that for the Tour De France this year, Unibet and bet365 have the best odds for the majority of the riders.
-Palmerbet, on the other hand, are not top price about even one of the top 9 contenders in the field.
-To ensure you are not missing out on a price, you need to shop around for the best Tour De France odds.
+To ensure you are not missing out on a good price, you need to shop around for the best Tour De France odds.